NormanDunbar/SuperBASIC-Manual/sphinx/source/C/cls.rst

    the cursor line

-After using this command, the text cursor is placed at the top left-hand corner of the window (if cls\_type=0) or at the start of the next line below the cursor position for other values.
+After using this command, the text cursor is placed at the top left-hand corner of the window (if cls\_type=0) or at the current cursor position for other values.

 Except under SMS and on the THOR XVI, most systems allow you to use other values for cls\_type to access various TRAP #3 system utilities.